 Annuities and life insurance are often presented as an either/or choice.
 They both offer death benefits, but together, these insurance products provide coverage throughout your entire life.

 Life insurance protects your family if you die during your working years, and an annuity provides post-retirement income.
 In the most basic terms, life insurance covers costs if you die too soon, and annuities make sure you don’t run out of money if you live a long time.

 Compare the following benefits and drawbacks of investing in an annuity or life insurance policy:

 What is an annuity?

-An annuity is a type of tax-deferred savings account purchased through an insurance company that you pay into with either a lump sum or with payments over time.
-The company invests your money and you can withdraw your earnings as income for your retirement once the account matures.
+An annuity is a type of tax-deferred savings account set up with an insurance company.
+You pay into your account with either a lump sum or with payments over time, and your insurance company invests your money.
+Once your account matures, you can withdraw your earnings as income for your retirement.

 If you die before your annuity payments are complete, whatever is left in your annuity account becomes a death benefit paid to your beneficiaries.